 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Godiva Mortgages conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Godiva Mortgages or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at finalisation of the transfer of equity conveyancing.

-If you do not keep up the payments on your mortgage with Godiva Mortgages your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Godiva Mortgages.